EREF is involved at different levels in several EU funded projects.

-The project Community Power (CO-POWER) promotes community-owned energy projects which have the potential to transform our energy system.
+The project Community Power (CO-POWER) promotes community owned energy projects which have the potential to transform our energy system.
 Communities and cooperatives all over Europe are creating projects where they own and are actively involved in running an energy resource.
 EREF provides input to project activities.
 The project aims to speed up the development of renewable energy projects by creating a favourable legislative environment and to inform and engage citizens all over Europe.
 Special recommendations to enable legislative changes and amendments are provided for the Czech Republic, Denmark, Spain, Hungary, Ireland, Scotland and Belgium.
-Another project activities is the development for public-private finance of community renewables projects in Eastern European countries.
+Another project activities is the development for public-private finance of community renewables projects in Eastern European countries

 IndustRE has identified the flexibility potential of the industrial electricity demand as an opportunity that – through innovative business models – can facilitate further growth and integration of variable renewable energy, while reducing the industrial electricity costs.
-In this project the electricity intensive industry in Europe works closely with the renewable energy sector in order to find common ground and create win-win situations.
+In this project the electricity intensive industry in Europe worked closely with the renewable energy sector in order to find common ground and create win-win situations.

 The FROnT project for fair renewable heating and cooling options and trade aims at promoting a level playing field for Renewable Heating and Cooling (RHC) in Europe and to develop both strategies for RHC deployment, and improved understanding of the costs of RHC vs fossil fuel use.
 It analyses both existing support schemes and end user decision factors, in order to help establish strategic policy priorities for RES-H&C.